unip1801/antaeus/README.md

 ## Work notes - Paulo Unia

+First work session - Sunday - 2h

 I have never used Kotlin before, however I work with Java quite often so it feels really familiar.

 This morning I started learning more about Kotlin and Exposed, playing around with the project and the DB.

 So far I got a good understanding of the existing codebase, it's now time to plan the enhancements.

 First commit: Added a function to fetch pending invoices only.

+---

+Second work session - Sunday - 2h

+Started working on the BillingService.
+Before actually doing any logic, I decided to add the Kotlin version of Log4J so I could easily output information while working.

+Once I started working on the function to handle each individual invoice, I realized that it would be important to capture all the different states an invoice could be on, so I added these new statuses to the InvoiceStatus enum:
+* NETWORK_ERROR
+* MISSING_FUNDS
+* ERROR

+As of now, I have a simple version of the code that handles all "simple" transactions (no exceptions occur).
+Next steps are to do some unit testing and update the mock of PaymentProvider in order to have it throw exceptions from time to time.

+I will also need to update the seeds to insert discrepancies between the customer's currency and the invoice's currency, so I can apply corrective measures during the invoice handing process when necessary.

+---

 ## Antaeus